Goner

 Extremely insightful account.

 Goner is a beautiful finger pointing at the Moon.
 This is an authentic experience skillfully related in an engaging ,highly readable manner.
+There is a very real fragrance that lingers----

 A haunting, sensitive and extraordinary book.
 Louis Brawley is a gifted writer.
 A subtle, profoundly moving and overwhelmingly honest account of the years Brawley spent with UG Krishnamurti as a 'disciple', friend and caregiver, the book explores the transformation effected by one man in the life of another.
 'Goner' leaves an aftertaste that lingers long after you reach its end.